LibrariesHacked/librarieshacked.github.io/_posts/2019-04-07-open-data-for-managers.md

 Yet libraries are not historically selfish about data and information.
 Few would ask why they should be providing books and information to the public for free.
 We're aware of the value of the public having access to data and information, this is why we exist.

 That's a decent reason for an information professional to explore open data, but still wouldn't cut it for a manager.
-Library services have fixed and costed core functions like book lending, and computer use.
-For a manager there'll be little interest in adding to what libraries, just on the grounds that they *should*.
+Library services have fixed and costed core functions, like book lending, and computer use.
+For a manager there'll be little interest in adding to what libraries do, just on the grounds that they *should*.

-Speaking to people enthusiastic about open data, many have a moment when it 'clicked'.
+Speaking to people enthusiastic about open data, many have a moment when it really *clicked*.
 That could be attending an event (like the popular [Open Data Camp](http://odcamp.org.uk/) unconference).
-It could be seeing open data being put to public use, or a frustration at a lack of data in certain areas.
-It seems like open data has not 'clicked' in UK public libraries, though there is growing awareness of issues arising from being left behind.
+It could be seeing open data being put to great public use.
+Or, just frustration at a lack of data in a certain area.
+It seems like open data has not clicked in UK public libraries, though there is growing awareness of issues from being left behind.

 The Libraries Taskforce held data workshops at their Ambition events in 2016.
 Frustrations included staff not having time to work on data, and not having skills to analyse data.
-All this while knowing there's more in existing data that could be used to inform the service.
-When people ask 'why?' to open data, a suitable response is to ask if data is currently used internally to it's potential.
+All this while knowing there was more in the data that could be used to inform the service.
+When people ask 'why?' to open data, a suitable response is to ask if data is currently used to it's potential.
 If not, can others have a go?

-IFLA have released their [Library Map of the World](https://librarymap.ifla.org/) showing basic measures of libraries (issues, staff, internet access, etc), in different library sectors, across many countries.
+IFLA have released their [Library Map of the World](https://librarymap.ifla.org/) showing basic measures of libraries in different library sectors, across many countries.
 There was no data for the UK.
 That doesn't mean there's no data that couldn't be put up there in future, but it looks grim.

-Frustration of not having any data *still* isn't a good enough argument.
+Frustration at not having skills *still* isn't a good enough argument.
 Neither is jealousy at other countries, they're thriving in other ways as well.
 We can hope that a wider audience would make more of data than is currently the case, but it's not guaranteed.
 Maybe no-one will care.
 Maybe data will only be used in the same way as it is within library services: at times of crisis and consultation.
 And that could mean criticism of the service.

-So, how to persuade library managers that open data is worth spending time on?
+So, how do we persuade library managers that open data is worth spending time on?

 ## 1. It's not about transparency